pyTooling/pyTooling/doc/CallByRef.rst

 CallByRef
 #########

 The ``pyTooling.CallByRef`` package contains auxilary classes to implement call by reference emulation for function parameter handover.
-The callee get enabled to return out-parameters for simple types like ``bool`` and ``int`` to the caller.
+The callee gets enabled to return out-parameters for simple types like ``bool`` and ``int`` to the caller.

 .. admonition:: Python Background